jepusto/lmeInfo/README.md

 t distribution, with degrees of freedom given by a Satterthwaite approximation (Pustejovsky, Hedges, & Shadish, 2014).
 The `g_mlm()` function includes an option allowing use of the expected or average form of the Fisher information matrix in the calculations.
+The `g_mlm()` function also includes an option allowing returning the fitted model parameters in addition to effect size estimate.

 In our model for the Bryant data, we use the treatment effect in the numerator of the effect size and the sum of the classroom-level,